prasys/sarcasm-detection/README.md

 # Detecting Target of Sarcasm Using Ensemble Methods
 Code related to the ALTA's 2019 Shared Task - "Detecting Target of Sarcasm using Ensemble Methods".
 This was presented in ALTA's Conference.

-The link to the paper will be shared once it gets published in the ACL Proceedings - so that you may able to go through our design decision.
+The link to the paper can be found -> http://bit.do/pradalta .
+Feel free to read the paper and to comment

 # What's this Read Me about ?
 Basically , it is to give you an overview on what is this project about.
 Keep in mind that I've built this very quick and dirty way.
+It is not in the best shape but I am trying to make sure that at least people can download it and make it easier for them to download and use it

 ## Requirements